Pyrobombus: Pollination

-Pyrobombus collect pollen from a variety of flora by using its hind legs (scopa) and have pollen trapped between the body hairs.
-Through vibrating at high frequencies, pollen can be expelled from the bee's body to transport back to their colony and other plants for fertilization.
-This is the act of buzz pollination in which most species of the Bombus behave that allows for flora to be distributed and fertilised.
+Pyrobombus collect pollen from a variety of flora by using their hind legs (scopa) to trap pollen between body hairs.
+By vibrating at high frequencies, pollen can be expelled from the bee's body to transport back to the colony and to other plants for fertilization.
+This act of buzz pollination is typical of Bombus species.

 Ecology

 Pyrobombus are commonly found in open environments such as meadows, grass fields, and forests.
-At these locations, bees would face predators.
-Common predators would be bears, birds, badgers and hornets.
+At these locations, bees can face predators such as bears, birds, badgers, and hornets.

-Not all bees are generalist forages.
-Bees vary in dietary and foraging needs that influence their population and flora growth.

 Ecology in Europe

-High lands and open fields in the French Alps are locations bees would build nests.

 Pyrobombus brodmannicus

-P. brodmannicus are found in higher altitudes like the French Alps.
-Although it forages on a variety of plants, the P. brodmannicus bees in Caucasia specialise in the Boraginaceae in which the numbers are low.
+P. brodmannicus is found in higher altitudes like the French Alps.
+Although it forages on a variety of plants, P. brodmannicus bees in Caucasia specialise in the Boraginaceae.

 Distribution

-Pyrobombus bees are commonly widespread in the Northern Hemisphere and covers close to 50% of North American fauna.
-Most Pyrobombus bee species are experiencing habitat loss, with a few endangered in certain geographical locations.
+Pyrobombus bees are widespread in the Northern Hemisphere.
+Most Pyrobombus species are experiencing habitat loss, with a few endangered in certain locations.

 Species list

 The subgenus contains the following species: